 Please note that the information below does not apply to one-term exchange students who are here as visitors (i.e., who do not hold a CAQ and Study Permit).

-- International students are required to make their studies their principal activity for the duration of their program at McGill – that means maintaining a full-time course load in every semester, except your last term.
+- International students are required to make their studies their principal activity for the duration of their program at McGill – that means maintaining a full-time course load in every semester, except your final term before graduating or during a regularly scheduled break in your program, such as the summer term for undergraduate and most non-thesis graduate students.

 - At McGill, full-time means a minimum of 12 credits per semester for undergrad and non-thesis students – if you are not taking at least 12 credits per semester, you are not meeting the conditions of your CAQ.*